 Can the pH of Distilled Water Change?

 The distilled water pH level is mutable.
 Why?
 After distillation, water begins to absorb compounds in the air to form acids, decreasing the water’s pH level.

-So, when distilled water absorbs carbon dioxide, it turns into carbonic acid in the water.
+For example, carbon dioxide and sulfur dioxide are compounds in the air.
+Sulfur dioxide is a gas that reacts fast with other substances to form harmful compounds like sulfuric acid.
+So, when distilled water absorbs carbon dioxide, it turns into carbonic acid the water.
 The same thing happens when water absorbs sulfur oxide.
 Sulfur oxide reacts in water to form sulfuric acid.

+When these two acids are formed in distilled water, it reduces the water’s pH, changing the water temperature.
 On the other hand, for water to remain almost neutral, it should be stored in a glass jar with a lid.
 This can help minimize the issue.

 How Do You Measure the pH of Distilled Water?

 I recommend using an electronic meter to test the PH of your distilled water.
 There are many different brands available online, but all meters work similarly.
 They usually come with instructions, so follow these carefully.